verazdhamptor/lazylatents/docs/miner_setup.md

-# Miner Setup Guide
+# Real-Time Miner Setup Guide

-This guide will walk you through the process of setting up and running a miner for the G.O.D Subnet.
+This guide covers setting up a miner for real-time serving of [Gradients.io](https://gradients.io) customer requests.

+For tournament participation, see the [Tournament Miner Guide](tourn_miner.md).

 ## Prerequisites